Statistical inference for multivariate extremes via a geometric approach: Discussion

 \section{Discussion}

-We have presented a new approach to multivariate extreme value modeling, based on estimation of the shape of the limit set of a sample cloud of data points in light-tailed margins.
-The methodology allows for modeling datasets with complicated extremal dependence structures, whereby different groups of variables may be co-extreme, as well as extrapolation into parts of the multivariate tail where only some variables are large.
+We have presented a new approach to multivariate extreme value modelling, based on estimation of the shape of the limit set of a sample cloud of data points in light-tailed margins.
+The methodology allows for modelling datasets with complicated extremal dependence structures, whereby different groups of variables may be co-extreme, as well as extrapolation into parts of the multivariate tail where only some variables are large.

-By offering models for complex dependence structures with non-simultaneous extremes, this approach paves the way for more useful higher dimensional extreme value modeling.
+By offering models for complex dependence structures with non-simultaneous extremes, this approach paves the way for more useful higher dimensional extreme value modelling.
 Recent literature on multivariate extremes that is targeted at higher dimensions typically involves making strong simplifying assumptions on the dependence structure.
 For example, the extremal graphical models outlined in \citet{EngelkeHitz20} require an assumption that the spectral measure $H$ places all mass on $\mathbb{B}_{\{1,\ldots,d\}}$.

 In this work, we demonstrated the methods up to dimension $d=4$.
 The main challenges for routine application of the methods for $d$ larger than 3 or 4 lie in calculation of the threshold function $r_0(\bm{w})$, and specification of flexible gauge functions.
 The former could potentially be addressed by adapting the additive quantile regression approach of \citet{Fasioloetal21} to incorporate basis functions whose support is the simplex $\mathcal{S}_{d-1}$.
 Addressing the latter challenge requires ways to build flexible and parsimonious gauge functions, which is a topic of current work.
 In particular, we note that models fitted in Section~\ref{sec:data} had the ability to capture the complex structures suggested by the \citet{Simpsonetal20} methodology, but the best fits were obtained through models that were more flexible in other aspects.
+This led to the conclusion that the model with the Gaussian gauge function was preferred for both datasets, which is likely a consequence of being able to capture a range of strengths of dependences across different groups of variables; in contrast, the asymmetric logistic gauge function treats groups of variables that do not exhibit simultaneous extremes as effectively independent.
+We note also that estimates of the faces $\mathbb{B}_C$ on which $H$ places mass are themselves subject to uncertainty, which is not easily quantifiable thanks to the requirement to select tuning parameters.
+Conflicts between the estimated structure and the selected gauge function may therefore not be too concerning, provided the diagnostics for the model are adequate.